Bapppis/recall-dungeon/README.md

 ### Combat System

-- Turn-based combat loop between player and enemies
+- Turn-based combat loop between player and enemies.
+The combat resolution was refactored to separate physical and magical components and to make testing deterministic.
-- Player chooses actions (attack, flee, etc.) each turn
+- Player chooses actions (attack, flee, etc.) each turn (the game also exposes a non-interactive mode for automated tests).
-- Dice-based damage calculation (e.g., 2d6 for physical, 1d8 for magic)
+- Dice-based damage calculation (e.g., 2d6 for physical, 1d8 for magic).
-- Damage types interact with creature resistances for a complex, old-school combat system
-- Damage types interact with creature resistances for a complex, old-school combat system
+- Attack resolution (current model):
+  - Each attempted hit rolls a single to-hit value (0–100) and compares it to the target's avoidance window.
+  - Physical hits use a dodge+block partition (block prevents damage like armor); TRUE-type physical damage ignores block and only checks dodge.
+  - Magical hits use dodge + magic resist as the avoidance window (no block).
+  - Weapons with a magic element can trigger a dual-resolution attack: physical and magical parts are resolved independently and reported separately.
+  - Crits are rolled per successful hit and are included in detailed `AttackReport` objects emitted via `Creature.attackListener` (useful for tests).

 ### Properties & Traits